-Seeing people in your fight can be really tough.
+Seeing people in your family fight can be really tough.
 Whether you’re involved or not, you might be feeling sad, angry, or even ashamed when your loved ones yell and scream at each other.
 There are a few techniques you can use to have a calm, civilized discussion with your family about your issues.
 If you need extra help, consider calling in a mental health professional for guidance.

 Here are 10 tips for navigating family fights and ending them in a healthy way.